betrixed/dlang-xml/README.md

 Progress
 --------
-As this is big refactor, the module names do not match up to earlier versions.
+With a refactor, the module names do not match up to earlier versions.
 Conformance for validation and error detection of xml documents is complete.

 Parser
 ------